aashi-yadav/Git-hub/README.md

 # Git-hub
-This is for learning Git and Git hub
+This is for learning Git and Git hub.